 The blog above talks about leaving points on the table and not taking advantage of all the ways to earn extra money online with PrizeRebel.
 This is the part that I just couldn’t see until I signed up, so let’s get into it a little bit.

 How do you get 1,000 points fast on PrizeRebel?

 As with InboxDollars [insert link to review here], PrizeRebel offers you a wide selection of activities, offers, and contests that can earn you extra points, just by being on their site.

 Briefly, these are:

-Enter a draw to win a free $10 Visa gift card or other free gift cards that can be used at participating stores such as Hulu, Starbucks, and Best Buy.
+Enter a draw to win free gift cards such as a $10 Visa gift card or other free gift cards that can be used at participating stores such as Hulu, Starbucks, and Best Buy.

 - Use your points to buy raffle tickets.